 It is always preferable that police interviews of young persons are conducted with an adult present.
-A young person has the right to waive the presence of an adult (Principals are encouraged to witness and document the waiver).
-Police should not interview a child without a parent, legal quardian or other adult being present and consenting to the interview.
+A young person has the right to waive the presence of an adult.
+Police should not interview a child without a parent, legal guardian or other adult being present and consenting to the interview.